HeapSpace/website/content/_index.en.md

 {{% section red %}}

-We are Heapspace.
-Since 2004 we’ve been working on the development of local and regional tech environment.
+Heapspace is an IT community working on the development of local and regional tech environment since 2004.

-Together with other organisations and companies, we create a habitat where business can thrive.
-We have overseen the organisation of over 100 events.
-For three consecutive years, we’ve organised one of the biggest tech conferences in the Balkans – Heapcon.
+Our team consists of professionals from different domains of technology, marketing and culture, and we see great value in regional collaboration.

-The year of 2019. has many more exciting projects in store.
+_Alone we walk, together we run!_

 [Heapcon](https://heapcon.io){{< separator2 >}}[Tech Breakfast](https://tehnoloskidorucak.io){{< separator2 >}}[OpenData](https://opendata.rs)